Frequently Asked Questions

 Are the online classes live or pre-recorded?

-All of FST's online classes are fully live on Zoom — real instructors, real interaction, real questions answered in the moment.
-You're not watching a recording by yourself; you're in an instructor-led session where you can ask anything that comes up.
-Classes run in the evenings: Basics of Pistol Shooting on Tuesdays (6–7:30pm or 7:30–9pm), Basics of Personal Protection in the Home on Wednesdays (6–7:30pm or 7:30–9pm), and Oregon CHL on Thursdays (6–7:30pm or 7:30–9pm).
+All of FST's online classes are fully live on Zoom: real instructors, real interaction, real questions answered in the moment.
+You're not watching a recording by yourself, you're in an instructor-led session where you can ask anything that comes up.
+Classes run in the evenings: Basics of Pistol Shooting on Tuesdays (6pm-7:30pm or 7:30pm-9pm), Basics of Personal Protection in the Home on Wednesdays (6pm-7:30pm or 7:30pm-9pm), and Oregon CHL on Thursdays (6pm-7:30pm or 7:30pm-9pm).

 Does the Oregon CHL course satisfy the sheriff's training requirement?

-Yes — FST's Oregon CHL course fully satisfies Oregon's mandatory safety training requirement under state law.
-When you complete the course, you'll receive a certificate of completion to bring to your county sheriff's office as part of your application.
-The course covers use-of-force ethics, responsible carry mindset, and suicide prevention strategies, so you'll leave genuinely prepared — not just checked off a list.
+Yes.
+FST's Oregon CHL course fully satisfies Oregon's mandatory safety training requirement under state law.
+When you complete the course, you'll receive a certificate of completion to bring to your county sheriff's office as part of your application, valid in all 36 Oregon counties.
+The course covers use-of-force ethics, responsible carry mindset, and suicide prevention strategies, so you'll leave genuinely prepared, not just checked off a list.
 It's offered live on Zoom every Thursday for $30.

 Can I buy a firearm in Oregon right after taking a class?

-Oregon requires a background check through the Oregon Firearms Safety Act (Measure 114) dealer process before any purchase, and processing times can vary — there's no mandatory waiting period, but it's not always instant either.
+Yes.
+As of July 2026, Measure 114 has never taken effect and cannot take effect before January 1, 2028, so no purchase permit is required.
+Every purchase from a licensed dealer still requires a NICS background check, and processing times can vary.
+There's no mandatory waiting period in Oregon, but a check isn't always instant either.
 Taking a class doesn't speed up the purchase process, but it does mean you'll walk into that gun store (and out the other side) knowing exactly what you're doing.
 Check out FST's Oregon Firearm Purchase Process page for a full step-by-step guide to navigating the process confidently.

 Can FST help me figure out which firearm is right for me before I buy?

-Absolutely — that's exactly what the Familiarization sessions are designed for.
-You'll get hands-on time with up to 22 different pistols, 4 rifles, or 3 shotguns before spending a single dollar at a gun store, so you can find what actually fits your hands, your goals, and your lifestyle.
-You'll leave with a real sense of what caliber, size, and action type works for you — not just a salesperson's recommendation.
+Absolutely, that's exactly what the Familiarization sessions are designed for.
+You'll get hands-on time with up to 24 different pistols, 5 rifles, or 3 shotguns before spending a single dollar at a gun store, so you can find what actually fits your hands, your goals, and your lifestyle.
+You'll leave with a real sense of what caliber, size, and action type works for you, not just a salesperson's recommendation.
 Take a look at the Choosing Your First Firearm guide on the site for a great head start before your session.

 What is the Mantis X10 Elite and why does FST use it?